 Now that we have cleared that up, let’s move on to defining an extreme heatwave: the hottest temperature recorded during a heatwave.
 Therefore, the most extreme heatwave is not necessarily the longest heatwave, nor is it necessarily during a hot summer.
 That is why the hottest month, the hottest summer, and most extreme heatwave all occurred in different years (1906, 1958, and 1941 if you must know).

 1998 is considered the gold standard of heat by virtue of the fact that it slides in near the top in all three categories just mentioned.
-That is in addition to being the warmest year on record both in British Columbia and globally (according to satellite data).
+That is in addition to being the warmest year on record both in British Columbia and globally (according to satellite data up to 2014), but likely subject to being surpassed in the near future.

 We will then for the purpose of this exercise run a comparison between 1998 and the 15 most extreme heatwaves on record.
 The bars on Figure 1 represent the average temperature difference in degrees Celsius between the 1998 heatwave and the other years in question.

 The 2.4 degree difference between 1941 and 1998 means that the average weather station common to both years recorded a maximum temperature of 2.4°C (4.3°F) higher in 1941 than 1998.
-This is an average of all stations in common, including Atlin which was 7 degrees cooler in 1941.
+This is an average of all stations in common, including Atlin in the far north, which was 7 degrees cooler in 1941.

-Nothing comes close to 1941, during which three different places recorded a temperature of 112°F (44.4°C) – Lillooet, Lytton, and Barriere.
-Many years don’t see a temperature of 104°F (40°C), and typically when it happens there will only be a couple of stations.
-No so with 1941 where more than 1/4 of all stations across BC recorded a temperature of 104°F (40°C) or more, and many of those were well in excess of that benchmark.
+Nothing comes close to 1941, during which three different places recorded a temperature of 112°F (44.4°C) – Lillooet, Lytton, and Barriere (AKA Chinook Cove).
+Many years don’t see a temperature of 104°F (40°C), and typically when it happens there will only be a handful of stations.
+No so with 1941 when more than 1/4 of all stations across the province recorded a temperature of 104°F (40°C) or more, and many of those were well in excess of that benchmark.

 Let’s compare the extreme hotspots within the province, typically found in the southwestern interior.
 In 1941 Lillooet was 112°F (44.4°C), and only 105°F (40.4°C) in 1998.
 Oliver was 111°F (43.9°C) in 1941, but only 104°F (40.0°C) in 1998.